 9. Don’t Make Snap Judgments

 Judging people is often an automatic response that we give because we don’t understand things about them.
-Unfortunately though, snap judgments that are based on few or no Pin It facts can make people blow up and feel extremely hurt.
+Unfortunately though, snap judgments that are based on few or no facts can make people blow up and feel extremely hurt.
 Similarly, don’t assume you know everything about a given situation without asking the other person first.
 It takes time and effort to learn where the other person stands, but having that knowledge could be extremely valuable.

 10. Clear Communication Is Key